tatavarthiv/vijay-blog/memory-bank/techContext.md

 ### Adding Content

-1. Create new Markdown file in `/src/data/blog/`
+1. Add new blog post to the `blogPostData.ts` file following the defined structure
-2. Add frontmatter with metadata
-3. Write content using Markdown
-4. Add any images to `/src/assets/`
+2. Add any new project data as JSON files in `/src/data/projects/`
-5. Build and verify locally before deployment
+3. Build and verify locally before deployment

 ### Deployment Process